zjrball/coffee_sales/README.md

 ## Recommendations
 The following actionable strategies are recommended based on data findings:
 1. **Improve Customer Retention:** Currently, 53% of customers are not signed up with the loyalty program.
-I recommend increasing the marketing budget for personalized campaigns incentiving loyalty program signups, increasing the customer retention rate.
+I recommend increasing the marketing budget for personalized campaigns to incentivize loyalty program signups, increasing the customer retention rate.
 2. **Investigate Growth Drivers:** Deep dive into the sales strategies in Ireland to identify successful tactics that can be replicated in this underperforming market.

 ## Acknowledgement